 No more canned soup!
 With this super easy soup recipe, I don’t think you’ll ever go back to the store-bought ones!

-This low carb keto soup needs just a few wholesome ingredients such as full-fat cream, your favorite mushrooms, a splash of white wine and to complement the flavors, add fresh thyme!
+This low carb keto mushroom soup needs just a few wholesome ingredients, such as full-fat cream, your favorite mushrooms, a splash of white wine, and to complement the flavors, add fresh thyme!
 Here are all the ingredients you’ll need:

 - Fresh Herbs: My favorite herbs to use in this gluten-free soup are thyme and parsley.
-If these aren’t your favorite, you can always switch and add: rosemary, oregano, chives, or cilantro
+Feel free to substitute them with rosemary, oregano, chives, or cilantro.

-- Garlic & Onions – These are two extremely important ingredients that create the perfect taste for this mushroom soup recipe.
+- Garlic and onions – These are two extremely important ingredients that create the perfect taste for this mushroom soup recipe.

-- Low Carb Thickener: We need a thickener to create this tasty creamy mushroom soup.
-For low carb options, you can use xanthan gum, glucomannan powder, arrowroot powder or coconut flour.
+- Low Carb Thickener: To get that creamy texture, we need something to thicken the soup.
+For a low-carb option, you can use things like xanthan gum, glucomannan powder, arrowroot powder, or coconut flour.

-- Wine: Use dry red or white wine to complement the flavors.
-You can leave it wine, but I highly suggest to use it – it will make a difference!
+- Wine: Adding dry red or white wine really kicks up the flavor.
+You can leave it out, but give it a try— it really makes a difference!